-The statutory education licence allows education institutions to prepare and deliver materials to students for online learning.
+The statutory education licence allows people working in education institutions to copy, adapt, share and store materials for students, including for online learning.

 For materials containing text and images, there are four main requirements.

 |Requirement||What this means|

 If you don’t have a licence, education institutions can apply for a licence online on our RightsPortal.